My Journey to Residency in Spain

 The entire process of joining this program through the Ministry of Spain (Profex) and maintaining residency will be covered.
-Although the information is specifically written for Profex applicants, a lot of the information can be useful for auxiliar de conversación applicants through various other programs.
+Although the information is specifically written for Profex applicants as an American, a lot of the information can be useful for auxiliar de conversación applicants through various other programs and from other countries.

 If you found the website useful, feel free to Support the Page.
 Every little bit helps.

 NALCAP Webinar 2022 – Highlights

 July 28, 2022 Will new regulations affect auxiliares who receive supplemental income in Spain?
 What should I do before leaving for Spain?
 How do I find an apartment?
 What steps should I take first when I arrive in Spain?
 The 2022 NALCAP webinar covers topics that can help new auxiliaries and returning auxiliaries.
 Find out…

 Fun Trips around Madrid

 Cercedilla Cercedilla is a mountainside municipality Northwest of Madrid.
 It is about an hour train ride away with the cercanía trains from Atocha (the main train station).
 The mountainside is filled with nature, flowers, and there is a small ranch with a herd of cows living their best lives grazing on the mountainside.
 The cows…

 The cost of living is much cheaper in Spain, but the salaries are also much lower.
 How do I budget?
 What should I expect to spend and save?
 Just like the U.S, some places in Spain are more expensive than others.
 Madrid is one of the most expensive cities in Spain, so if you live…

 The debate of the century: with or without onion.